alexanderchainsaw/pygameHungryPython/README.md

 ![](https://github.com/alexanderchainsaw/pygameHungryPython/blob/main/demo.gif)

 This is a classic Snake game implemented using the Pygame library in Python.
 The game allows the player to control a snake to eat food and grow longer while avoiding collisions with the snake's own body.
-The snake is stylized to look like the one from Python logo, the food is represented by various programming langues logos.
+The snake is stylized to look like the one from Python logo, the food is represented by various programming languages logos.

 ## Project Structure